salesforce-heroku-workshops/enterprise-java-developer/index.md

             </repository>
         </repositories>

-2. Add the dependencies to the `dependencies` section of your `pom.xml` file:
+4. Add the dependencies to the `dependencies` section:

         <dependency>
             <groupId>org.codehaus.jackson</groupId>